crodriguez1a/audio-repair/proposal.md

 The goal of this capstone is to experiment with using [imputation](https://en.wikipedia.org/wiki/Imputation_(statistics)) algorithms to restore portions of audio content that were recorded poorly or were lost due to degradation.

+The occurrence of missing data is not uncommon in machine learning.
+Methods for imputation have been explored in-depth and for various applications including [medical domains](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4959387/).

+Matrix imputation has been applied to audio applications specifically in an attempt to impute missing values in the spectrogram as noted in this [research](https://ethman.github.io/063_1570360326.pdf) done by students at Northwestern University.

 ### Problem Statement

 Restoring or repairing audio is challenging for many reasons.
 There are some inherent challenges with working audio including but not limited to: